npctheory/highload-queries/scripts/server1.md

 using Microsoft.AspNetCore.Builder;
 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.Extensions.Hosting;
-using Application;
+using Core.Application;
-using Infrastructure;
+using Core.Infrastructure;
-using Api;
+using Core.Api;

 var builder = WebApplication.CreateBuilder(args);